 Data centers are no longer only a requirement for large enterprises.
 With the increase in business complexities, even smaller organizations are being forced to move their network infrastructure from the confines of a small room to large data centers, resulting in the need to better manage resources like software, hardware, and network facilities including power, cooling, and the performance of overall physical infrastructure.

 As the need for managed data centers increases, ensuring the effectiveness of critical environments will become a higher priority for organizations.
-Data center infrastructure management system (DCIM) is an extension of network infrastructure management that specifically deals with the complexities of data centers and managing infrastructure resources such as servers, switches, storage components, etc.
+Data center infrastructure management system (DCIM) is an extension of IT infrastructure management that specifically deals with the complexities of data centers and managing infrastructure resources such as servers, switches, storage components, etc.

 "75 percent of data center managers installed DCIM tool to cut costs."